szieke/ScriptCommunicator_serial-terminal/ScriptCommunicator/exampleScripts/WorkerScripts/MainWindowConsole/ESPConsole/README.md

 ### Autodetect tools (recommended)

+If you have corectly set up and working ESP-IDF Cmake build environment the only requirement would be to select project **ELF file that is running on your ESP MCU**.
+You should find this file in `/build` subfolder of your project.
+With default config it should be the only `.elf` file in build folder.
+Autodetect then finds correct xtensa tools that will be used for backtrace decoding by parsing contents of `CmakeCache.txt` from the same folder.

 #### Requires:
 - Completely set-up and working ESP-IDF Cmake build environment
 - Project output `.elf` file and `CmakeCache.txt` in same folder
 - Project successfully built, same build version running on ESP MCU

-If you have corectly set up and working ESP-IDF Cmake build environment the only requirement would be to select project **ELF file that is running on your ESP MCU**.
-You should find this file in `/build` subfolder of your project.
-With default config it should be the only `.elf` file in build folder.
-Autodetect then finds correct xtensa tools that will be used for backtrace decoding by parsing contents of `CmakeCache.txt` from the same folder.

 ### Manual tools selection (advanced)

+If you, for example, run the console on different system without build tools or your IDF project is using **legacy make**, you can still decode the backtraces.
+In this case you have to find correct decoding tools manually, which may be a bit complicated as there are multiple versions of the tools, each for specific target and ESP-IDF version.

 #### Requires:
 - Project output `.elf` file